 The most important part of the recovery process and staying sober is for individuals to continue to follow up with the rehab once they discharge.
 The facility may have aftercare groups, or it may recommend that they continue ongoing care with a therapist.
 Going to rehab is the best way for the person to not only get sober, but they’ll be able to maintain this incredible new life without letting their mental illness or addiction take control again.

-If you’re ready to shake off the alcohol addiction that clings so tightly to your life, call Serenity House Detox today.
+If you’re ready to shake off the alcohol addiction that clings so tightly to your life, call Serenity House Detox & Recovery today at 866.294.5306.
 We can help you break free from addiction and get your life back on track again.